 Italy's second largest lagoon complex is a major staging point on the migratory route between Western and Central Europe.
 Loads of birds, a few otters and some unique water grasses thrive in the World Wildlife Fund's oasis.
 By car, take the A4 from Venice to the Latisana exit, then follow SS14 east to Muzzano, then the local road to Marano.
 By train to Latisana or Cervignano.
-More information about the park is online here.
 For boat excursions to the oasis (Nov.
 1-March 31 only), contact the WWF.
 Small boats tour the lagoon from Grado, leaving several times a day.

 Po River Delta